 The advanced search page doesn't have a pretty URL so I will describe how to find it and include the URL below.
 From the Amazon home page, you would click on the hamburger menu in the upper left corner, click Books & Audible, then Hardcover & Paperback.
 Once you're in the book section, in the white navigation bar below the search, you will see a link to the Advanced Search that you can click.

 The first and most important area is also the most obvious one.
-These are the fields that you will enter your search terms into.
-They are keywords, author, title, ISBN, and publisher.
+These are the fields that you can enter your search terms into.
+The fields are keywords, author, title, ISBN, and publisher.
 Normally, you will just be using author, title, and publisher.
 If you know the ISBN, you don't really have a need for the advanced search to begin with.

 There is a condition, format, reader age, language, publication date, and sort.
 There's also a drop-down under the search Fields called subject.
 We'll go through all of them, but the most important ones are format and publication date.